 The cleaner will refill wet wipes and hand sanitizer as part of the daily cleaning routine.
 Even so, if cleaning supplies run out contact the Department of Estates and Facilities by email: email@example.com.
 Give the building and room number.

 In line with government regulations, NMBU Management recommends that employees work from home as much as possible.
-This will be in effect up to and including February 1, to start with.
-Leaders at NMBU must evaluate on-campus work versus work that can be carried out online / from home.
-Individual circumstances should be discussed between leaders and employees.
+Managers at NMBU must evaluate on-campus work versus work that can be carried out online / from home.
+Individual circumstances should be discussed between managers and employees.

 The services listed below are safe and secure to use off-campus: